-The transmission dipstick is located at the rear of the engine compartment.
+1. The handle for the automatic transmission dipstick is located near the center of the engine compartment.

 Flip the handle up and then pull out the dipstick and wipe it with a clean rag or paper towel.

 2. Push it back in all the way, wait three seconds and then pull it back out again.